Nozbe/Michael.team/en/yt.md

 https://michael.team/yt/?yt=FULLYOUTUBELINK_OR_VIDEOID
 {% endhighlight %}

-## Option 4.
-Change the short YOUTU.BE url to XOUTU.BE url
+## Bonus 2: Change YOUTU.BE to XOUTU.BE

 That's right.
 I bought a domain `xoutu.be` which redirects to here.
 So if you've got a short video URL, you can just switch `y` for `x` and you're done!